ImgBotApp/InternetNL/detail/mail/tls/cert-hostmatch/verdict/good_en.md

-Hostname of website matches certificate.
+The domain name of your mail server matches the domain name on your mail server certificate.